Pikuniku

-The beta version of Pikuniku was revealed during development in 2017.
-However, the version of the game was not published, and the final game was different on release.

-Release

-The final version launched for Linux, macOS, Windows, Nintendo Switch on January 24, 2019, Xbox One on March 12, 2020, and Stadia on February 9, 2021.
-The game was released under the name "Pikuniku" (Pikunikku (ピクニック)), which means "picnic" in Japanese.
+A sequel to the game, Pikuniku 2, was announced on June 9, 2026.

 Gameplay

+Single-player

-Pikuniku is a puzzle and adventure game where the player controls the protagonist and main character Piku through levels and solve puzzles to progress.
+Pikuniku is a puzzle and adventure game where the player controls the protagonist Piku through levels and solve puzzles to progress.
 The majority of puzzles involve kicking and pushing objects onto switches to open doors and access rooms, allowing the player to proceed through the level.
-Piku can lasso his legs to swing from hooks and zip lines and curl into a ball and roll.
-He can also go into minecarts and pipes.
-These abilities allow the player to move around faster and reach higher or previously inaccessible areas.
-Throughout the game, the player will encounter villagers, who they can interact with, and spend coin currency earned in the game's levels on items such as hats.
+Throughout the game, the player encounters villagers, whom they can interact, and spend coin currency earned in the game's levels on items such as hats.